 I'd reached the point of wondering if I really ought to just stick to photography and pack away my paints.
 A pre- and post- move break of six months meant I had lost whatever momentum I had been developing with paint and ink, and the distraction that they had created meant that I hadn't progressed the things that I originally thought the pandemic might allow.
 I didn't, and a small chink of light appeared that encouraged me to stick with it in evenings and at weekends.

 A term I loosely used yesterday in an online conversation with a friend has come back to me this morning and seems to fit this attempt to pair up the two so that they feed each other, and perhaps at some point in the future integrate.
-So here is paint and print pair Cross Pollination No.1.
+So here is paint and print pair Cross Pollination No.1 where I've made my marks alternately in paint and photographic print.